 All offers from The Cushion Shop are non-committal and The Cushion Shop explicitly reserves the right to change prices, especially when this is necessary due to (legal) regulations.

-An agreement is only concluded after the buyer has provided all required information to The Cushion Shop, The Cushion Shop has confirmed the order to the email address as specified by the buyer, and the payment is done.
+An agreement is only concluded after the buyer has provided all required information to The Cushion Shop, The Cushion Shop has confirmed the order to the email address as specified by the buyer, and the payment is made.

 The buyer must report any inaccuracies in the order confirmation immediately to The Cushion Shop after receipt.
 Failing that, the confirmation is considered to reflect the agreement correctly.

 The Cushion Shop is entitled to refuse orders and/or to define certain delivery conditions, also after order confirmation, unless explicitly stated otherwise.
 If an order is not accepted, The Cushion Shop will notify the buyer within 10 working days after receipt of the order.

 Section 4.
 Prices and payments

 The prices for the products and services offered are in Euros.
 For shipments to Eurpean countries and for goods below 135 GBP per order to the United Kingdom, prices are including VAT.
 Outside the European Union and for goods above 135 GBP to the United Kingdom, prices are without VAT.
 The owing (purchase) price with included taxes and additional costs for shipping are clearly stated in the order confirmation/invoice from The Cushion Shop.

 All prices and information on the site are subject to errors.
-For the effects of type errors no liability is accepted.
+For the effects of errors, no liability is accepted.

 Payment of an online order is possible through various methods, such as credit card, PayPal or bank transfer.
 When paying by bank transfer, the date of crediting the bank account of The Cushion Shop is considered the payment date.

 The Cushion Shop reserves the right to not offer one or more of the above payment options, for a certain or indefinite period.

-The buyer is entitled to cancel or terminate an agreement in accordance with the Dutch legal provisions concerning online selling, in which case any payments will be refunded to the buyer as soon as possible (maximum 30 days) after notification from the buyer.
+The buyer is entitled to cancel or terminate an agreement in accordance with the Dutch legal provisions concerning online selling, in which case any payments will be refunded to the buyer as soon as possible (within 10 business days) after notification from the buyer.